 Let’s work through a concrete example.

-After 10 hours of training, the number of English, customer service phrases our non-native, English-speaking employees can produce while on the phone will increase by 50%.
+After 10 hours of internal training, the number of English, customer service phrases our non-native, English-speaking employees can produce while on the phone will increase by 50%.

 We can consider this goal a behavioural training objective example since it is describing an action which we want our employees to do.
 Notice that this goal (or overall learning objective)…